schuchert/schuchert.github.io/_posts/2025-06-21-energy-practice.md

 - **Advanced:** Progress to 15-second phases (1 breath/minute)
 - **Daily:** Practice 5-10 minutes for cumulative benefits
 - **Key Focus:** Maintain diaphragmatic breathing and vivid imagery

 ---

+## Everyday Application

+You can use this energy practice as a daily ritual for grounding, clarity, and resilience.
+Its simplicity and accessibility mean you can return to it whenever you need a reset—at home, at work, or anywhere you seek balance.

+---